 The Company's amended and restated certificate of incorporation and amended and restated by-laws provide that the number of directors will be set by resolution of the board, but shall be between two and nine.
 The Company currently has nine directors.
-The Company expects that the number of directors will decrease to eight following the expiration of Mr. Rueckert's term at the Annual Meeting.

-Under the Company's restated certificate of incorporation and amended and restated by-laws, directors are to be elected at each annual meeting of stockholders for a term of three years unless the director is removed, retires or the office is vacated earlier.
+Under the Company's amended and restated certificate of incorporation and amended and restated by-laws, directors are to be elected at each annual meeting of stockholders for a term of three years unless the director is removed, retires or the office is vacated earlier.
 The board is divided into three classes with respect to the term of office, with the terms of office of one class expiring each successive year.
 This classified board provision could discourage a third party from making a tender offer for the Company's shares or attempting to obtain control of MEI Pharma.
 It could also delay stockholders who do not agree with the policies of the Board of Directors from removing a majority of the Board of Directors for two years.